ptypy.utils package¶

 - class ptypy.utils.parallel.LoadManager¶

-A LoadManager should always be given the full range of ids, as the all-knowing power stems from the fact that it always knows how many processes there are, what rank it has and the full range of ids to distribute.
-Hence, please “assign” always the same list across all nodes.
+- Bases: - object- Keeps track of the amount of data managed by each process and helps keeping it balanced. - Note - A LoadManager should always be given the full range of ids, as the all-knowing power stems from the fact that it always knows how many processes there are, what rank it has and the full range of ids to distribute.
+Hence, please “assign” always the same list across all nodes. - assign(idlist=None)¶

 - Returns